 - Are able, available, and actively seeking to work, subject to the COVID-related flexibility tests outlined in the executive action of March 2020

-The period of eligibility for extended unemployment compensation (up to 39 weeks) runs through Dec.
+The period of eligibility for extended unemployment compensation (up to 39 weeks) initially ran through Dec.
 31, 2020.
-Depending on the course and duration of the pandemic, further legislation or administrative action could result in its extension.
+Stimulus legislation passed in December 2020 extended the window through mid-March 2021.

 Through July 31, 2020, the final program, the FPUC, provided an additional weekly unemployment compensation payment of $600 to any recipient eligible for at least $1 in weekly state unemployment compensation payments.
 Unlike regular unemployment compensation, the size of the weekly FPUC payment wasn’t a function of the recipient’s prior compensation — it was flat for all recipients.
-As noted, it’s unclear whether FPUC or something like it will be reinstated, and those currently unemployed or worried that they might soon become unemployed should not bank on it.
+The stimulus package passed in December 2020 provided for 11 additional weeks of FPUC payments at $300 per week, regardless of prior compensation.

 How to Apply for Unemployment Compensation During the COVID-19 Pandemic